isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-ceiling/index.md

 Indeed, the
 handheld sprayer
 comes with a sturdy stand-alone design (for easier storage) and a 27oz cup size that holds both latex and solid stains without clogging.
 You will definitely love the smooth paint pick-up and precise delivery that comes with HomeRight during paint application.
 The classic nozzle design is firmly fitted with adjustable tips, while the airflow valve is perfectly positioned for easier flow rate control.
-Moreover, �HomeRight comes with selectable spray patterns and a simple start switch that acts instantly.
+Moreover, HomeRight comes with selectable spray patterns and a simple start switch that acts instantly.
 HomeRight is the sprayer for your DIL project, too  it is best suitable for a 1-gallon paint application and small to medium ceiling surface painting.
 By selecting HomeRight, you will enjoy a wide range of paint use and fast spray paint  it is eight times faster than conventional methods - including on peeling paint
 .